Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds

-One of the first suspected kilonova events was the gamma ray burst GRB 130603B detected by the Swift and HST telescopes.
-It was a short event, lasting less than 2 seconds, with a faint, red afterglow observed several days after the initial burst.
-The emission was however far brighter and more persistent than expected for a typical GRB afterglow \citep{2013Natur.500..547T}.
-Its red color and lightcurve slope were attributed to the radioactive decay of newly synthesized heavy elements \citep{2013ApJ...774L..23B}.
-The observation was hence indicating a binary neutron star merger environment.
-The first confirmed GRB associated with a kilonova was observed only in 2017 \citep{2017ApJ...848L..17C}.
-The kilonova light faded away over couple of weeks, making it shorter-lived than any supernova.
-The spectrum exhibited evolution from blue (hot) to red (cooler) color \citep{2017ApJ...848L..12A}.
+One of the first suspected kilonova events was the gamma-ray burst GRB 130603B, detected by the Swift and Hubble Space telescopes.
+It was a short event, lasting less than 2~s , with a faint red afterglow observed several days after the initial burst.
+However, the emission was much brighter and more persistent than expected for a typical GRB afterglow \citep{2013Natur.500..547T}.
+Its red color and light curve slope were attributed to the radioactive decay of newly synthesized heavy elements \citep{2013ApJ...774L..23B}.
+The observation thus indicated a binary neutron star merger environment.
+The first confirmed GRB associated with a kilonova was observed in 2017 \citep{2017ApJ...848L..17C}.
+The kilonova light faded over a couple of weeks, making it shorter-lived than any supernova.
+The spectrum evolved from blue (hot) to red (cooler) \citep{2017ApJ...848L..12A}.

-The source detected in 2021, was a kilonova associated with a long GRB 211211A.
-It is interpreted as a merger between an NS of about 1.23 Solar mass with a BH of 8.21 Solar mass, with an aligned spin of 0.62.
-The data seem to be supporting an NS-first-born NS-BH formation channel \citep{Zhu_2022}.
-The potential re-brightening of emission is in this case possibly impacted by late-time fallback accretion, while the ejected material is significantly more massive than in other types of progenitors (at least $10^{-3} M_{\odot}$).
-As an alternative to this scenario, some authors propose however an NS-WD merger \citep{2022Natur.612..232Y, Zhong_2023}, where the toroidal magnetic field of the neutron star is amplified by accretion of material from the white dwarf, that leads to prompt GRB emission, while the extended phase occurs during the propeller regime \citep{2022ApJ...934L..12G}.
-Kilonova is here powered by the decay of Ni-56 in the debris ejecta from the WD.
+The source detected in 2021 was a kilonova associated with LGRB 211211A.
+It is interpreted as a merger between a neutron star (NS) of approximately 1.23 solar masses and a black hole (BH) of 8.21 solar masses, with an aligned spin of 0.62.
+The data appear to support an NS-first-born NS-BH formation channel \citep{Zhu_2022}; however, we notice that the gravitational-wave (GW) parameters are degenerate and do not allow a unique identification of the pre-merger system.
+In this case, the potential re-brightening of the emission may be influenced by late-time fallback accretion, while the ejected material is significantly more massive than in other progenitor types (at least $10^{-3} M_{\odot}$).
+As an alternative to this scenario, some authors propose a neutron star-white dwarf (NS-WD) merger \citep{2022Natur.612..232Y, Zhong_2023}, in which the toroidal magnetic field of the NS is amplified by accretion of material from the white dwarf.
+This process leads to prompt GRB emission, while the extended phase occurs during the propeller regime \citep{2022ApJ...934L..12G}.
+In this case, the kilonova is powered by the decay of Ni-56 in the debris ejected from the WD.